 “People have anxiety and always rush to return to normalcy as soon as possible after a crisis,” says Marianela Acuña Arreaza, who helped lead the immigrant rights movement’s response to Hurricane Harvey as the former head of the Fe y Justicia Worker Center.

 In the wake of hurricanes, there is always a rush by homeowners to get back into their property.
-However, such storms often cause hazardous materials and chemicals like asbestos to come loose, exposing workers repairing the damage to health hazards in the process.
+Be it clearing their blocked drains (check this website for help), fixing the exteriors of the house, changing the damaged electric lines, and fixing pipes, there are numerous things that they need to tend after the hurricane.
+Their main concern would be to check on the water damage their house has sustained and then contact professionals who can provide mold remediation service or other restoration services accordingly.
+However, such storms often cause hazardous materials and chemicals like asbestos to come loose, exposing workers to repair the damage to health hazards in the process.
 Experts say that more workers often wind up dying from exposure to hazardous conditions in hurricane recovery work than from the storm itself.

 “Workers often get pushed to go into hazardous conditions,” says Acuña Arreaza.
 “We were definitely pushing for people not to be back in their houses right away.”